turingschool/front-end-curriculum/projects/overlook.md

 - Customer

 Clicking on `Orders`, `Rooms`, or `Customer` will redirect the visitor to these pages.
-Clicking on the `Main` link from any of the pages will redirect to the dashboard with the summary referenced above.
+Clicking on the `Main` link from any of the pages will redirect to the main dashboard.
 ```

 ### Epic: Customer